efellemedia/fusionbox/README.md

 If this command fails, make sure your Vagrant installation is up to date.

 ### Installing Fusionbox
 You may install Fusionbox by simply cloning the repository.
-Consider cloning the repository into a `Fusiobox` folder within your "home" directory, as Fusionbox will serve as the host to all of your v4 projects.
+Consider cloning the repository into a `Fusionbox` folder within your "home" directory, as Fusionbox will serve as the host to all of your v4 projects.

 ```
 cd ~